gleicon/apache-log-parser/README.md

 # apache_parser.py

-This is a Python script and command-line tool, with no dependencies, that allows parsing data from Apache log files.
+This is a fork/mutation of a apache log parser script.
+I've found it a good enough parser to add GeoIP resolution and JSON serialization.
+The original can be found at the end of this document.
+All credits to the original author and FreegeoIP author.

-At this time it supports generating supports for:
+At this time it supports generating reports for:

+* **client_ip** - client ip count (added)
 * **uri** - pageviews for each uri
 * **time** - datetime with highest request/second
 * **status_code** - hits for each http status code